timmc/johnny/HACK.md

 ### Structure

-While the johnny library is written entirely in Java, the test suite is mostly Clojure to allow for rapid development of comprehensive tests.
+While the johnny library is written in Kotlin, the test suite includes Java to ensure that the API is Java-friendly.

+Some tests are still in Clojure from an earlier iteration.

 ### Development ideals: